"Home Theater System of the Year Award" from The Perfect Vision

 "Few systems this price can match the Classics' openness, detail, and three-dimensionality -- qualities guaranteed to enhance your enjoyment of music and films," reports Chris Martens in his December 2006 The Perfect Vision review of NHT's Classic Three, Four, and Three C center speakers.
 "The Classics' imaging is just scary good."

-While the Classic series cabinets are beautiful, their shape is all about the business of making great sound.
+While the Classic series cabinets are certainly beautiful, their shape is all about the business of making great sound.
 The graceful cabinets place every driver into a consistent predictable acoustical environment.
 For example, variable radius edges on the cabinet sides randomize diffraction from the midrange and tweeter drivers, aiding the speakers' dispersion of midrange and high-frequency sounds.
-Careful placement of the Four's built-in subwoofer guarantees tremendous deep bass response in almost any room.

 Creating a Large Listening Area